About Laura McCullough

 Aside from teaching and research, she enjoys spending time with her author husband Kelly McCullough, and their clowder of cats.

 Laura McCullough is Professor of Physics at the University of Wisconsin-Stout.
 She is a former department chair and has headed numerous committees at institutional and national levels, and she has received multiple teaching awards.
 Her primary research area is gender and science and surrounding issues, though she has also done work on women in leadership, and on students with disabilities.
-She is best known for her work on gender and context issues in assessment, and has had articles published in the Journal of College Science Teaching, the Journal of International Women’s Studies, and The Physics Teacher, among others.
-Her first book, on the topic of Women and Physics, was released by the British Institute of Physics Press in the spring of 2016.
-She is a frequent speaker on this topic and has given talks at such institutions as Harvard, Purdue, and the Oxford Round Table.
+She has had articles published in the Journal of College Science Teaching, the Journal of International Women’s Studies, and The Physics Teacher, among others.
+Her first book, on the topic of Women and Physics, was released by the British Institute of Physics Press in the spring of 2016, and the second edition was published in September 2024.
+She is a frequent speaker on this topic and has given talks across the US as well as the UK and Kuwait.

 Laura McCullough has been studying issues regarding gender and physics for over twenty years.
 She has a BA and MS in physics, and a PhD in Science Education.
 Her research is widely varied, including classroom issues as well as cultural issues that affect women’s participation in physics.
 She has given numerous talks on gender issues across the US, and has published on a variety of issues on gender and science.
 Laura’s current job is Professor of Physics at the University of Wisconsin-Stout.
 She loves traveling with her author husband Kelly McCullough, though she always appreciates returning home to their cats.